spm/spm-docs/docs/tutorials/auditory/index.md

+---
+title: Auditory fMRI data
+---

-\chapter{Auditory fMRI data \label{Chap:data:auditory}}
+# Auditory fMRI data

 This experiment was conducted by Geraint Rees under the direction of Karl Friston and the FIL methods group.
 The purpose was to explore equipment and techniques in the early days of our fMRI experience.
 As such, it has not been formally written up, and is freely available for personal education and evaluation purposes.

+!!! note ""
     This data set was the first ever collected and analysed in the Functional Imaging Laboratory (FIL) and is known locally as the mother of all experiments (MoAE).

 This data set comprises whole brain BOLD/EPI images acquired on a modified 2T Siemens MAGNETOM Vision system.
 Each acquisition consisted of 64 contiguous slices (64$\times$64$\times$64 3$\times$3$\times$3 mm$^3$ voxels).
 Acquisition took 6.05s, with the scan to scan repeat time (TR) set arbitrarily to 7s.